-7 Surprising Stats That Show the Importance of Internal Communications
+7 Surprising Stats Prove the Importance of Internal Communications in 2020

 You know internal communications are important to your company’s success, but do you know how important?
-You may be surprised by just how much internal communications can affect your company’s morale, productivity, and even revenue.
+You may be surprised by what recent communications stats reveal about how the effective flow of information can affect your company’s morale, productivity, and even revenue.

 Strong communications are the lifeblood of any company’s success, and we’ve got the numbers to prove it.
-Read on for some surprising stats about internal comms and employee engagement, with some takeaways and ideas for improving your company’s culture!
+Read on for some surprising internal comms statistics, including some takeaways and ideas for improving your company’s culture!

-A recent poll by Gallup showed that 70% of U.S. employees are not engaged at work.
-That’s a startling figure, and it can have catastrophic implications for companies without proper internal communication practices in place.
+A recent poll by Gallup showed that 65% of U.S. employees are not engaged at work.
+That’s a startling figure, especially because it comes in a year when employee engagement reached its highest levels ever.
+Poor engagement can have catastrophic implications for companies without proper internal communication practices in place.

 Luckily, there are plenty of opportunities for companies to bolster engagement through effective communication channels.